Hattfjelldal Municipality

-or is a municipality in Nordland county, Norway.
+Hattfjelldal or is a municipality in Nordland county, Norway.
 It is part of the Helgeland traditional region.
 The administrative centre of the municipality is the village of Hattfjelldal.
 Other villages include Grubben, Svenskvollen, and Varntresk.
 Hattfjelldal Airfield is located in the village of Hattfjelldal.

 The 2684 km2 municipality is the 20th largest by area out of the 357 municipalities in Norway.
 Hattfjelldal Municipality is the 315th most populous municipality in Norway with a population of 1,284.
 The municipality's population density is 0.5 PD/km2 and its population has decreased by 14.4% over the previous 10-year period.

 Hattfjelldal is one of the last strongholds for the severely endangered Southern Sami language.
 It was also one of the municipalities in Norway involved in the Terra Securities scandal.

 General information

 The municipality of Hattfjelldal was established in 1862 when it was separated from the large Vefsn Municipality.
 The initial population of Hattfjelldal Municipality was 961.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1964, the part of Hattfjelldal on the north side of the lake Røsvatnet (population: 168) was transferred to the neighboring Hemnes Municipality.